The Small Dairy Farmers Scheme provides support to eligible farmers who apply for a one-off payment.

 You are responsible for the delivery of your application so RPA recommends that you use a tracked postal service that offers guaranteed delivery by 31 May 2017.

-You must be registered on Rural Payments before RPA can make a payment to you.
+You must be registered on the Rural Payments service before RPA can make a payment to you.

 Payments will be capped at 500,000 litres of cows’ milk production.

-In England, the rate of payment will be published on GOV.UK in mid-June 2017.
-RPA will aim to make payments to you by the end of July 2017, directly to the bank account details RPA holds.
+In Northern Ireland, payment will be calculated at 0.2 pence per litre up to the cap of 500,000 litres of production.
+RPA will aim to make payments by the end of September 2017 using the bank account details RPA holds.

 RPA may need to check the information you have provided before payment is made.